Soft modes in hot QCD matter: Scaling solution of QCD flows

 To extract further universal quantities, we perturb the couplings $\boldsymbol{g} = (\bar\rho_{0,k},\lambda_{2,k},\lambda_{3,k},\lambda_{4,k},\lambda_{5,k})$ around their fixed point values, $\boldsymbol{g} = \boldsymbol{g}^* + \delta\boldsymbol{g}$, and consider the linearised flow for small perturbations,

-where we used $\partial_t \boldsymbol{g}^* = 0$. $M^*$ is the stability matrix of the set of RG flows,
+where we used $\partial_t \boldsymbol{g}^* = 0$. $B^*$ is the stability matrix of the set of RG flows,

 Note that the flows $\partial_t g_i$ contain the anomalous dimension specified in \labelcref{eq:eta}.
-The eigenvalues $\tilde m_i$ of the stability matrix determine the scaling of the couplings in the vicinity of the fixed point.
-The eigendirection $\delta\tilde g_i$ corresponding to the eigenvalue $\tilde m_i$ scales as
+The eigenvalues $b_i$ of the stability matrix determine the scaling of the couplings in the vicinity of the fixed point.
+The eigendirection $\delta\bar g_i$ corresponding to the eigenvalue $b_i$ scales as

-The eigenvalues $\tilde m_i$ are universal critical exponents.
-For $\tilde m_i < 0$, the corresponding eigendirection is infrared-repulsive, while the directions with $\tilde m_i > 0$ are infrared-attractive.
+where $\Lambda$ is some reference scale.
+One can see that all the couplings are homogeneous functions of the RG-scale $k$.
+The degree of homogeneity is given by the eigenvalues $b_i$, which are universal critical exponents.
+This implies scale invariance and is the origin of the scaling hypothesis \cite{Pelissetto:2000ek}.
+Note that the coefficients in \labelcref{eq:deltil-g} depend on external parameters, e.g., the temperature, quark mass and so on, and thus are not universal.
+Their magnitudes (relevant couplings, see below) determine whether the linearisation in \labelcref{eq:linearisation} is warranted, which in turn decides the linearised regime in the vicinity of the fixed point, that is, the size of the critical region.
+For $b_i < 0$, the corresponding eigendirection is infrared-repulsive, while the directions with $b_i > 0$ are infrared-attractive.
 This defines relevant and irrelevant directions in the RG flow, respectively.
 The eigenvalues are in general complex, but we find three real ones,

 Hence, we find one relevant direction.
 Note, however, that we already used that this fixed point occurs in the chiral limit.
 Thus, there are actually two relevant directions, with the current quark mass being the second.
 To reach the second order transition, two parameters, the quark mass and, e.g., the temperature need to be fine-tuned.
 The relevant eigenvalue corresponds to the scaling of the screening mass of the critical mode and is therefore directly related to the correlation length exponent,